synzen/prompt-anything/README.md

 #### Error Handling

 Any error that throws within prompts will cause the `PromptRunner`'s `run` to reject.
-In addition to regular errors, it may throw `Errors.UserVoluntaryExitError` and `Errors.UserInactivityError` (both instances of `Errors.UserError`).
+In addition to regular errors, it may throw

+1. `Errors.UserVoluntaryExitError` if you emit `exit` in `createCollector`
+2. `Errors.UserInactivityError` if timeout occurs (90000 ms by default)

+Both are instances of `Errors.UserError`.

 ```ts
 try {